Is a Correction Looming Ahead for Nxt-ID Inc. (NXTD)

-Nxt-ID Inc. (NASDAQ:NXTD) went up by 0.29% from its latest closing price compared to the recent 1-year high of $3.44.
-The company’s stock price has collected -15.51% of loss in the last five trading sessions.
+Nxt-ID Inc. (NASDAQ:NXTD) went up by 4.28% from its latest closing price compared to the recent 1-year high of $3.44.
+The company’s stock price has collected 2.13% of gains in the last five trading sessions.
 Press Release reported on 06/17/21 that Chia-Lin Simmons Joins Nxt-ID as Chief Executive Officer

 Is It Worth Investing in Nxt-ID Inc. (NASDAQ :NXTD) Right Now?